 Apparently, when Rascal Flatts was forming as a group, this was the song they sang to work on their harmonies.

-This one was recorded with country singer Ashley McBride for their album "Every Road" which was released in 2020.
+If Only was recorded with country singer Ashley McBride for their album "Every Road" which was released in 2020.

 It also featured several new artists such as Luke Bryan, Zac Brown, Cody Johnson and a few seasoned artists like Zac Brown, Brad Paisley and Blake Shelton.